ec-jrc/lisflood-utilities/README.md

 ## ncextract

-The ncextract tool extracts the values of (multiple) netCDF file(s) at user defined coordinates and returns them in chronological order.
+The ncextract tool extracts the time series of values from (multiple) netCDF file(s) at user defined coordinates.

 ### Usage:
 The tool takes as input a CSV file containing point coordinates (structured in 3 columns: id, lat, lon) and a directory containing one or more netCDF files.